orzen/ertorrent/README.md

 This is currently an early stage development project of an open source torrent client written in erlang.

-# Build instructions
+## Build instructions

 We use rebar to build the project.

-    $ rebar compile
+    $ rebar3 compile

+For development, we recommend to build and get an interactive erlang shell with:

+    $ rebar3 shell --config=config/sys.config

-You can run the tests with
+You can run the tests with:

-    $ rebar eunit
+    $ rebar3 eunit

+## Contribute